Welcome to my site!

 From the orientation of temples in the ancient Near East, to the danger of being treated as no more than a customer or voter in an atomised world, it examines the importance of personal space and what we do with it.

-Available from Bookshops or Amazon, from only £1.99 / $2.99
+Available from Bookshops or Amazon, from only £1.99 / $2.99.
+Click the cover for more information.

 Why 'Philosophy and Ethics'?

+All my books - in one way or another - address these questions.
 I take a broadly secular and humanist approach, but have been, at different times, both an ordained Anglican and a practising Buddhist.
 If you think that's weird, just read 'About Me'!

 In June 1916, two remarkable religious thinkers found themselves on opposite sides of the battle of Verdun; for both the experience was uniquely formative, but they responded to it very differently.
 It transformed their ideas of God, their careers and their lives.